bpollner/flowdex/README.md

 drawGate(gsRed_ga, flf=7, gn="DNA+", pggId="pg2", channels = c("FITC.A", "SSC.A"))
 # point and click to draw a polygon gate around the population of interest

-# add the gate in the gating strategy:
+# add the gate in the gating strategy file:
-#GateName	Parent		GateOnX		GateOnY		GateDefinition		extractOn	minRange	maxRange	keepData
-#FooGate		DNA+		FITC.A		SSC.A		pg2					SSC.A		0			4000		TRUE
+GateName: FooGate
+Parent: DNA+
+GateOnX: FITC.A
+GateOnY: SSC.A
+GateDefinition: pg2
+extractOn: SSC.A
+minRange: 0
+maxRange: 4000
+keepData: TRUE

 gsRed_ga <- addGates(gsRed_ga) # add the gate to the gating set
 ```